stanfordnlp/stanza/_pages/available_models.md

 ## Available NER Models

 The following table lists all NER models supported by Stanza, pretrained on various NER datasets.
-Again, you can find performance of all available models on the [System Performance](performance.md) page.
+You can find the performance of all available NER models on the [NER Models](ner_models.md) page.

 **Table Notes**